 Dark on light.
 Yes, the inverse looks cooler and has some better aesthetic properties.
 But you’re relying on a dark room, good projector, and good contrast.
 A projector cannot project “black”, only lack of light.
 If the room cannot be sufficiently darkened, your slides are unreadable.
 It’s rare, but there isn’t a compelling reason for me to take that chances.
-This is especially important to me because I like to speak at smaller conferences that may not have top tier equipment.
+This is especially important to me, because I like to speak at smaller conferences that may not have top-tier equipment.

 Important stuff goes to the top.
 Smaller conferences often use regular meeting rooms that have screens at a low level.
 So people not sitting in the first two rows often cannot see the lower third of your slide.
-More content cannot always be avoided but it’s good to keep it in mind.
+More content cannot always be avoided, but it’s good to keep it in mind.

 Don’t rely on colors.
 Many more people than you may think have color vision deficiencies to a certain degree.
-I do use colors but I try hard to make them unnecessary to understand my slides.
+I do use colors, but I try hard to make them unnecessary to understand my slides.

 …or your slides in general.
 My slides are supposed to support my talk, not carry it.
 Which means that listening to my talk without seeing my slides (you’d be surprised how many visually impaired programmers there are!) is useful but on the other hand looking at my slides alone won’t tell you anything.

-I’m not perfect at this but I try to read out all quotes and describe all graphs.
+I’m not perfect at this, but I try to read out all quotes and describe all graphs.
 This also means that while I do need my speaker notes, I could present most of my material with a broken projector if I had to.

 Standalone usefulness of my slides is a non-goal.
 I design my slides to help me bring my point across with as little noise as possible: context, not content.
 That makes them completely useless for flipping through.
 Sorry, you’ll have to watch the video.

 Keep your bio short.
 I find it painful when speakers spend endless minutes on explaining who they are and what they do.
-It’s an complete waste of time for everyone in the room.
-I do understand that you may want to establish your own credibility for the topic you’re speaking on but guess what: the people are already there.
+It’s a complete waste of time for everyone in the room.
+I do understand that you may want to establish your credibility for the topic you’re speaking on but guess what: the people are already there.
 You’ve convinced them to listen.
 Don’t waste their time by explaining how amazing you are.
 Say 2–3 sentences and get right to the meat.

 For the same reason I find it exhausting when people waste their valuable speaking time on why their topic is interesting.
 We came to hear about the topic!
 Talk about the topic!

 Agendas spoil the fun.
 I learned it at school too: a talk starts with an agenda about what you’re gonna talk about.
 But why‽ I like to write my talks as storylines with twists and turns that keep people engaged.
-If you watch a TED talk, how many speakers spend time talking about what their gonna talk about?
+If you watch a TED talk, how many speakers spend time talking about what they’re gonna talk about?

 I usually give a rough outline, but you won’t see me showing a slide with a table of contents.
 This seems like some weird relict from academia that people just kept doing without questioning it.
 Or a tool to survive boring talks because you always know how much material is left.

-Additionally I have bought a bunch of icon packages from Symbolicons that come handy regularly.
+Additionally, I have bought a bunch of icon packages from Symbolicons that come handy regularly.